Recipes

 Panforte Ice Cream Photo by greekgirl64 on Flickr

-At a recent family gathering, my five-year-old nephew excitedly asked if I’d brought Bubblegum Ice Cream or Cake Batter Ice Cream, hoping for a repeat of a few months before.
+At a family gathering, my five-year-old nephew excitedly asked if I’d brought Bubblegum Ice Cream or Cake Batter Ice Cream, hoping for a repeat of a few months before.
 I told him I had a new flavor called Panforte, and I convinced him to give it a try.
 You’d think the spoonful he put in his mouth was full of lemons and Brussels sprouts, with the face he made.
 He spat it out and looked me straight in the eyes as he very sternly said, “Don’t ever make that again!”
 (Luckily I had a kid-friendly chocolate as a backup, which he approved of.)
 Since my last two recipe posts were decidedly flavors for kids, I thought it was a good time to post one of my all-time favorites that also happens to be decidedly aimed at adults.

 David Lebovitz’s book Perfect Scoop is one of the highest rated ice cream books on Amazon, and for good reason.
 It includes a long list of sophisticated recipes with detailed instructions and beautiful photographs.
 It’s a must-have on any serious ice cream maker’s bookshelf.